This a hybrid event – in-person in the auditorium (masks are optional) as well as a free event on Zoom.

 Public Programs (Currently Offered)

 These programs are free and open to the public (park entrance fees apply)

-Open Bunker: From 10 am – 2 pm volunteers will bring the coastal defenses of Point Loma to life.
+From 9 am – 2:30 pm volunteers will bring the coastal defenses of Point Loma to life.
 These are your only chances to tour the bunkers on Point Loma.
 Don't miss this amazing opportunity to learn more about the soldiers stationed at Fort Rosecrans during WWII and see the weapons and instruments that protected our coast during the tumultuous war years.

 **Public programs are dependent on San Diego County and CDC restrictions on gatherings.**

 Lighthouse Talk: Join Cabrillo National Monument staff for this 1-hour, all ages program as we discover what life was like for the lighthouse keepers at Cabrillo's restored 19th century Lighthouse.